bungeemonkee/Configgy/README.md

 * Strongly typed configurations including complex objects
     * Any value type you can imagine including enums, numerics, DateTime, TimeSpan and strings
     * JSON for complex objects (preferred)
-    * XML for complex objects (not reccomended but it works)
+    * XML for complex objects (not recommended but it works)
 * Configuration sources
     * App setting entries in a web/app config
     * Connection string entries in a web/app config